Feature #1597

 We should create a new feature on this and screen the code to see what needs to be modified (I’m current working on integrating your code, Michael).
 When working on the new feature, please also think about updating the Doxygen description of the interface (I’m about to add the missing extname parameters).

-#10 Updated by Mayer Michael almost 9 years ago
+#10 Updated by Mayer Michael about 9 years ago

 We should create a new feature on this and screen the code to see what needs to be modified